someguy171/welcome/guide.md

 Recording any kind of footage can be extremely taxing on your PC, especially if you're streaming at 1080p, 60fps.
 If you want to stream, and have a weaker build, you may need to decrease your in-game graphics settings, or be prepared to switch 720p or 30fps.

-You will also need adequate internet speed to stream; using an ethernet cable is strongly reccomended for any online gaaming and/or streaming.
+You will also need adequate internet speed to stream; using an ethernet cable is strongly reccomended for any online gaming and/or streaming.

 ## Recording - Making content for YouTube